 Late 2018/Early 2019: The tooth pain is really bad; I'm chewing gum all the time and rarely eat sweets or much of anything unless I have gum on hand.
 I can only brush my teeth in the morning and at night, because I'm basically always chewing xylitol gum.

-I have a bit of a breakdown in a yoga class, due to stress from work and lack of communication skills, stomach discomfort making it difficult to exercise, and bad joint pain.
+I have a breakdown in a yoga class, due to stress from work and lack of communication skills in the foreign country I lived in, the stomach discomfort making it difficult to exercise, and bad joint pain.
 I'm incredibly unhappy and anxious, but moving away soon.
 I decide to soldier through, because surely it'll get better once I leave.

 Late 2019: I'm still abroad, and my Mom is the one to suggest I might have nighttime reflux.
 I see a gastroenterologist for an upper endoscopy and an immediate prescription, and then I visit a dentist to see how melted my teeth really are.
 Over the next nine months, I range from 40mg to 20mg of esomeprazole per day, with some over-the-counter antacids added in.